fff7d1bc/better-initramfs/README.rst

 luks
   do ``cryptsetup luksOpen`` on enc_root variable. enc_root=<device>
   for example ``/dev/sda2`` if sda2 is your encrypted rootfs.
+Can be a colon seperated list of devices, such as ``dev/sda2:/dev/sdb4:/dev/vda12`` to make a logical volume.
 This variable is ignored if luks isn't enabled. root=<device>
   for example ``/dev/mapper/enc_root`` if you have LUKS-encrypted rootfs, ``/dev/mapper/vg-rootfs`` or similar if lvm or just ``/dev/sdXX`` if you haven't rootfs over lvm or encrypted. rootfstype=<filesystem type>